sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 * Calibration of the magnetometer should be done at the field.
 The magnetic field indoors can be distorted and led to a bad calibration.
 * Restore manually your OSD layout using the screenshot and upload the font you like using the dedicated button.
 * Carefully check all the configuration and check on the bench without installed propellers if everything looks good.
 In particular, check if the model preview behaves correctly when you are moving your model and check surfaces movements for an airplane.

+Arming with sticks command is not supported anymore, so after flashing and pasting the settings, add an arming switch in the Modes tab in the configurator.

 ## Flash the lastest INAV firmware to your board
 Now it's time to flash the lastest INAV firmware to your flight controller board.